When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 One will yield about 30 ml (1.01 oz) of deliciously brewed coffee, while the other should give you about 60 ml (2.03 oz) of the same tasty drink:

 If you want to learn more about the doppio, you can check out this complete article.
-Let’s take a look at the different ways to brew up doppios and espressos.

 Using an espresso machine

-If you’re using a traditional espresso machine, you’ll need two different sized baskets to make your espresso versus your doppio.
+If you're using a traditional espresso machine, you'll need two different-sized baskets to make your espresso versus your doppio.

 A single shot of espresso, also known as a “solo” in Italy, is traditionally made using a small portafilter basket that pours only one single shot.

-A doppio uses a slightly larger portafilter basket and pours two shots at the same time.
-However, in plenty of cafes, a doppio basket is used universally.
+A doppio uses a slightly larger portafilter basket and pours two shots simultaneously.

 This difference is maintained in many barista competitions around the world, where pulling doppios is a standard practice to judge the quality of a barista's performance.